· 12 min read

 Unfortunately, both in India and elsewhere, such lessons appear to have been rapidly forgotten, and the world’s economic elite have renewed their push towards deadlihoods.
 To old-style extractivism has been added a push for land and resource-grabbing in the name of climate action, such as devastating lithium mining for electric vehicles, or taking over community lands and rich ecosystems for mega-solar, wind, and biomass and plantation projects.

-Challenging develop-mentality
+Challenging the develop-mentality

 Over the last few decades, building on notions imposed across the globe by colonial expansion, ‘development’ and ‘progress’ have been defined as a one-way movement from hunting-gathering to agriculture to manufacturing to services and now the digital knowledge economy.
 Accordingly, countries and peoples are classified as underdeveloped, developing, or developed.
 These are also conflated with being ‘educated’ or ‘uneducated’ (narrowly defined using criteria such as literacy), ‘primitive/backward’ or ‘modern’ (into which entire cultures, cuisines, attire, etc get pegged).
 In schools around the world, students are taught that land-based occupations such as farming, forestry, pastoralism, fisheries, and nature-based crafts, are outmoded, and one must aspire to modern sector jobs like IT.
 This is tragically ironic, given that such livelihoods have kept human society going for tens of thousands of years (and still do), and sustained the elements of nature that sustain us, whereas much of industrial modernity is causing the planet to collapse.